Distribution Help and User Guide

 Enable container loading management: This setting enables the container loading functionality within Distribution.

 NB: this feature should only be used where a firm allocation is essential to the business.
-Where a more dynamic approach is required (e.g. order priorities changing frequently and stock being re-allocated to alternate orders) then Material Planning within Sicon Distribution would provide a better solution.
+Where a more dynamic approach is required (e.g. order priorities changing frequently and stock being re-allocated to alternate orders) then Material Planning within the Distribution Manager would provide a better solution.

 Use Sicon sales order fulfilment methods: Enabling this setting lets you use the Sicon Fulfilment methods, via the Change Fulfilment screen in the Sales Order Processing menu within Distribution.

-Enable undespatched SOP Orders Warnings: When entering a Sales Order a list of un-dispatched orders is displayed.
+Enable undespatched SOP Orders Warnings: When entering a Sales Order, a list of un-despatched orders is displayed.
 The purpose of this warning is to allow the order taker to add additional lines to an existing order that has not yet been shipped, rather than creating a new order.